maning/birds-mpbx-gljs/README.md

 # Creating interactive maps using Mapbox GLJS

-This is a step-by-step guide for creating a fully interactive map using Mapbox GL JS.
+This is a step-by-step guide for creating a fully interactive map using **[Mapbox](https://www.mapbox.com/) GL JS**.
-We will use IUCN's List of Endangered Birds in the Philippines from [Birdlife's Red Data Book](https://web.archive.org/web/20060202013628/http://www.rdb.or.id/) (2005) of threatened birds sightings throughout the country.
+We will use IUCN's List of Endangered Birds in the Philippines from [Birdlife's Red Data Book](https://web.archive.org/web/20060202013628/http://www.rdb.or.id/) (2005) of threatened birds sightings.

 For an overview of about Mapbox, visit **[https://docs.mapbox.com/help/how-mapbox-works/](https://docs.mapbox.com/help/how-mapbox-works/)**